givelotus/website/content/en/docs/guides/mining.md

 rpcuser=lotus
 rpcpassword=lotus
 ```
+5. Save the config file
-6. Run Lotus-QT.exe, and it should connect up to the network.
+6. Close the Lotus wallet and start it again

 ## Mac OS